nvenk/nvenk.github.io/src/html/project-content/kloa.md

 ## Interaction Map

 To fully understand how Kloa works, we used it ourselves for a few weeks and created an interaction map.
 This helped us map out all the functions of the product in one view.
 We also planned on using the interaction map as a tool to teach our test participants how to use Kloa.
-This would provide a graphical way to explain how the keybaord and its gestures work and could also serve as a reference sheet for users to look at until they got accustomed to the interactions.
+This would provide a graphical way to explain how the keyboard and its gestures work and could also serve as a reference sheet for users to look at until they get accustomed to the interactions.

 ![Kloa Interaction Map](assets/img/projects/kloa/interaction-map-1.jpg)